-The Director is allowed to grant a reduction in total usable open space of up to 10%, without a variance, "provided that any reduction is to the common open space portion only."
-Generally, only 50 square feet of private open space per unit may be counted toward the total open space requirement, and the rest must be common open space.
-31
+The Director is allowed to grant a reduction in the amount of required open space of up to 10%, without a variance, "provided that any reduction is to the common open space portion only."
+Under the Municipal Code, 50 square feet of private open space per unit may be counted toward the total open space

-26 Ibid. p.
+27 Ibid. p.
 F-32.